thomasdavis/backbonetutorials/_posts/2012-8-1-seo-for-single-page-apps.md

 RewriteRule (.*) http://webserver:3000/%1?
 [P]
 {% endhighlight %}

+We could also include other RewriteCond, such as user agent to redirect other search engines we wish to be indexed on.

 Though Google won't use query string unless we tell it to by either including a meta tag;
 `<meta name="fragment" content="!">`
 or